Yuejiang-design/Data-visualization/Data visualization critiques.md

 # Original Data Visualization
 ![original file](original.png)
-Here is the data visualization I found on the website.
+<p>Here is the data visualization I found on the website.
 The

 1. A link to the original data visualization (or screenshot - make sure to correctly cite your sources, etc.).
 Include a short paragraph on why you selected this particular data visualization.
 For obvious reasons, the data visualization you select should come from a publicly accessible source.